bbauska/W3Cx-2of5/README.md

 noise behind her and she turned just in time to seize a small boy by the slack of his roundabout and arrest his flight.

-> *A human reader could easily detect that two paragraphs were intended
+> <i>A human reader could easily detect that two paragraphs were intended
 > and that the writer probably just forgot to terminate one and start
 > the other.
 The browser, on the other hand, will only see one paragraph
-> and layout accordingly.*
+> and layout accordingly.</i>

 On the other hand, you might think that since a browser always knows exactly what tag it is working with (<a href="https://en.wikipedia.org/wiki/Eidetic_memory" target="_blank">eidetic